 • Members-at-Large (3)

-• University Governance Coordinator
+• University Affairs Coordinator (1)

 On-boarding and Orientation